 This tragic crash is the latest in a string of deadly crashes involving fracking trucks across the nation in the past few years, including a drilling water truck overturning onto a car in West Virginia, crushing two young boys inside, and three retired teachers killed in a collision with a drilling truck in Texas.

 According to the Associated Press report, drilling activity increases too quickly for small communities to keep pace in making changes in road safety, such as building better roads and installing traffic signals.
 The hydraulic-fracturing process also requires 2,300 to 4,000 truck trips per well to deliver needed fluids, while older drilling techniques needed many less trips.

 Not only are fracking truck accidents killing innocent victims in vehicles traveling around them, they are also the single biggest cause of fatalities to oil and gas workers, according to a study by the National Institute for Occupational Safety and Health.

 The personal injury lawyers at Fellerman & Ciarimboli are experts in fighting for the rights of victims of truck and car accidents, as well as for those who have been injured as a result of the Marcellus Shale industry.
-If you need help, call the attorneys at Fellerman Ciarimboli at 570-714-HURT.
+If you need help, call the Philadelphia, Wilkes-Barre, and Scranton car accident attorneys at Fellerman Ciarimboli at 570-714-HURT.